 Another way a lawyer can help is in determining the potential value of your family’s claim.
 Some compensable damages can be easily calculated based on your bills and paperwork, like your loved one’s medical bills and the cost of how they were laid to rest.
 However, many other compensable damages are not specific.
 They require some type of formula to translate them from an emotional injury to a monetary value.
 At the Brod Law Firm, we can discuss with you the various factors that go into valuing these types of damages and the methods most appropriate for your family’s situation.

 Lastly, an experienced attorney can help you face off against insurance companies and businesses, fighting for your right to compensation for your loss even when you are up against much bigger and powerful opponents.

-For more information on how a wrongful death lawyer representing Pleasanton residents, contact Brod Law Firm at (800) 427-7020 to schedule a free consultation.
+For more information on how a wrongful death lawyer representing Pleasanton residents, contact Brod Law Firm at (800) 427-7020 to schedule a free case evaluation.